MIT-Emerging-Talent/ET6-CDSP-group-08-repo/collaboration/retrospectives/5_final_presentation.md

 ### Did you need to add things that weren’t in your strategy or remove extra steps?
 - Added extra effort on presentation design, which wasn’t originally emphasized but proved crucial.
 - Removed or simplified smaller research details to stay focused on the main goals.
 - Adjusted communication approaches (sharing more updates and feedback) as the project progressed.

+## Zeinab

+### What parts of your plan went as expected**
+- We reached out to the Energy Research Center to get the information needed to implement our project.
+- We also communicated with several organizations in Sudan to be our partners and help us apply for funding.

+### What parts of your plan did not work out?**
+- I spent more time working on communicating results, which prevented me from contributing to the final presentation deliverable.

+### Did you need to add things that weren’t in your strategy or remove extra steps?**
+- Trying to secure funding and bring our project to reality is an important step we added, and it’s a great step we are working on.